ministryofjustice/calculate-release-dates/README.md

 Once the new repository is deployed.
 Navigate to the repository in github, and select the `Actions` tab.
 Click the link to `Enable Actions on this repository`.

 Find the Action workflow named: `rename-project-create-pr` and click `Run workflow`.
-This workflow will will execute the `rename-project.bash` and create Pull Request for you to review.
+This workflow will execute the `rename-project.bash` and create Pull Request for you to review.
 Review the PR and merge.

 Note: ideally this workflow would run automatically however due to a recent change github Actions are not